|

 year.
 They were divorced in 1933 and Diana married Sir Oswald Mosley, the

-In 1947, West Suffolk County Council bought the house and used it as
+founder of the British Union of Fascists In 1947, West Suffolk County Council bought the house and used it as

 offices.
 In 1985 it was bought by Bristol Estates.
 Finally, St. Edmundsbury